 As we began Homeless Awareness Month 30 days ago, I challenged you to see these people as your neighbors and I trust that they are not invisible to you anymore.
 You have learned that homelessness takes on many forms through the people that are impacted, the circumstances involved and the great organizations that are touching these people in need.
 I trust that you have been enlightened, encouraged and even acted on what you have read.

-In a few short weeks, HomeAid Orange County’s most current project will be dedicated just in time for four families to be “home for the holidays.”
-This remodel of this four-plex being done by Taylor Morrison Homes in the City of San Clemente will provide emergency housing for some of the most vulnerable families in our community by providing them with a beautiful new apartment to call home.
+One of HomeAid Orange County’s recent projects was dedicated for four families to be “home for the holidays.”
+This remodel of this four-plex being done by Taylor Morrison Homes in the City of San Clemente provides emergency housing for some of the most vulnerable families in our community by providing them with a beautiful new apartment to call home.

-I applaud those who have been involved with not only this project but the others completed in 2016 for Miracles for Kids, Illumination Foundation, and Orangewood.
+I applaud those who have been involved with not only this project but the others completed this past year with Miracles for Kids, Illumination Foundation, and Orangewood.
 However, our important work together in ending homelessness does not end there.
-It will continue into the New Year as we work with Precious Life Shelter and the start of the important work on the HomeAid Family CareCenter.
-As a result, by the end of 2017, several thousand more of neighbors will have a safe, warm place to live and call home.
+We have been excited with the opening of HomeAid Family CareCenter earlier this year.
+Several thousand more of neighbors will have a safe, warm place to live and call home.

 I thank you for all that you do to support the work of HomeAid and our service providers.
 You are part of this important story with a key role to play and with everyone, HomeAid’s work of ending homelessness through Advocacy, Development and Service is strengthened and truly lives are changed forever.